Anup2907/Employees-salary-prediction/README.md

   **DISCOVER THE DATA**

+There are three MS Excel datasets:

+1. Test Features (The dataset which was already split as 25% of the total data for prediction after trained by ML algorithms)

+2. Train Features (The dataset which was already split as 75% of the total data for training into ML algorithms)

+3. Train Salaries (The dataset which was already split as 75% of the total employee salaries for training into ML algorithms

-Feature file has all the independent features and Target file has dependent feature.
-After merging the both the files on unique identifier "jobId", we get the salary data.
+Feature file has all the independent features like Degree, Major etc and Target file has target feature, Salary.
+After merging the both the files on unique identifier "jobId", we get the whole salary data.
 It has 1M rows and 9 columns.

   The features of Salary data are: